fusioncha0s/Wyoming-Satellite/README.md

 cd wyoming-satellite/
 ```

-Add the wyoming satellite to home assistant
+Add the wyoming satellite to home assistant.
+Make sure to change the --name value to what want the wyoming satellite to be called in Home Assistant.
+You can always change this later too.
 ```sh
 script/run \
   --debug \